aws/aws-sam-cli/docs/usage.rst

 In your integration test, you can use AWS SDK to invoke your Lambda function with test data, wait for response, and assert that the response what you expect.
-To run the integration test locally, you should configure AWS SDK to send Lambda Invoke API call to local Lambda endpoint started in previous step.
+To run the integration test locally, you should configure the AWS SDK to send Lambda Invoke API call to the local Lambda endpoint started in previous step.

-Here is an Python example (AWS SDK for other languages have similar configurations):
+Here is a Python example (the AWS SDKs for other languages have similar configurations):

 .. code:: python